LoliE1ON/discord-anime-bot/README.md

 The bot will post pictures only to channels that exist in `channels.json`.

-You must enter the id of the channels in `channels.json`.
+You must enter the ID of the channels in `channels.json`.

 Invite the bot to the servers in which it will post pictures.